Wintellect/MSLearn/Data Handling in Python (Ibach)/includes/1-sequences-mappingtypes.md

 The ability to slice data is heavily used in Python applications, especially when performing numerically intensive tasks such as statistical analysis and machine learning.

-Add an item to the end of a list with the `append` function:
+What if you want to modify a list?
+You can insert an item into a list with the `insert()` function, or add an item to the end of a list with the `append()` function:

 ```python
 nums = [1,2,3,4,5]